loneleeandroo/meteor-polymerize/README.md

 Not production ready.
 This project is still in prototyping phase.
 Any API may be subject to change.

 ## Features
-As of version <code>0.2.0</code>, Polymerize supports the following features:
+As of version <code>0.2.5</code>, Polymerize supports the following features:
 * Add elements using <code>bower install --save</code>
 * Automatically imports elements based on the main entry of the <code>bower.json</code>
-* Delays Blaze.render until after WebComponentsReady is fired.
 * Vulcanizing imports when doing a production build or when the environmental variable <code>VULCANIZE</code> is set to true.

 ## Installation